Effects of a temperate heatwave on diel rhythms of insect activity: A comparison across habitats

 Abstract

-• The increasing frequency and intensity of heatwave events in temperate climates threatens to alter behavioural rhythms of ectothermic animals, such as insects.
+• The increasing frequency and intensity of heatwave events in temperate climates threaten to alter behavioural rhythms of ectothermic animals, such as insects.
 However, it is poorly understood how heatwaves affect daily activity patterns of insects, and whether shaded microclimates can moderate these responses.

 • Insect counts exhibited a unimodal relationship with temperature.

-• Such heatwave-induced deformations of activity patterns, modelled as interactions between heatwave and time-of-day, were significant across all three habitat types.
+• Such heatwave‐induced deformations of activity patterns, modelled as interactions between heatwave and time of day, were significant across all three habitat types.

-• The findings suggest that temperate heatwaves can markedly decrease insect activity levels, and that whilst shade-providing vegetational features may reduce this effect, diel patterns of activity are affected landscape-wide.
-As heatwaves become more frequent, preservation of trees and hedges in temperate landscapes is likely crucial to support resilience of insect activity and wider ecosystem functioning.
+• The findings suggest that temperate heatwaves can markedly decrease insect activity levels, and that whilst shade‐providing vegetational features may reduce this effect, diel patterns of activity are affected landscape‐wide.
+As heatwaves become more frequent, the preservation of trees and hedges in temperate landscapes is likely crucial to support the resilience of insect activity and of wider ecosystem functioning.

 • Article activity feed